ibrunotome/gostack-bootcamp/module-09/README.md

 ## How to run

-With the backedn running, just run `yarn start` on the root of this project.
+With the backend running, just run `yarn start` on the root of this project.